prometheusresearch/baseline-codebase/src/rex.forms/doc/web_form_configuration.rst

     :Constraints: Required
     :Description: This property allows the Form author to provide a more detailed description for the Question.
 Often, it is an explicit question that is being asked of the Subject.
+This text can be marked up.
     :Example: What is the your age?

 help
     :Type: `Localized String Object`_
     :Description: This property allows the Form author to supply additional text that will be provided as help content for the Question.
-                  This property is optional.
+                  This property is optional and can contain marked up text.

 error
     :Type: `Localized String Object`_
     :Description: This property allows the Form author to supply text that will be presented to the user when the value they've input is not valid.
-This property is optional.
+This property is optional and can contain marked up text.

 enumerations
     :Type: Array of `Descriptor Object`_